onzfonz/comp227/src/content/8/en/part8c.md

 ```

 As you can see, there is a lot of stuff to go through before beginning the actual coding.
-When you are working on a real project, careful preparations support your development process.
+When you are working on a real project, pay special attention to establishing your development process.
 Take the time needed to create a good setup for yourself and your team, so that everything runs smoothly in the long run.

 ### Let there be code

 Now we can finally start coding!
-As always, we start by creating a ping endpoint, just to make sure everything is working.
+As always, we start by creating a *ping* endpoint, just to make sure everything is working.

-The contents of the *index.ts* file:
+Here's the contents of the *index.ts* file:

 ```js
 import express from 'express';